Thumbnail photo for the tallest tropical tree in the world

 Left: 85.76-Metre-tall Menggaris tree (Pontiankak Putih Cantik).
 Photo by Brett Mifsud, Right: Menggaris tree (species: Koompassia excelsa) is also a Borneo tree famous for its freaking height.
 Note the little man next to it.

-• Yellow Meranti is the common name of Shorea faguetiana, a native tree species lives in Borneo, peninsular Malaysia and parts of Thailand.
+• Yellow Meranti is the common name of Richetia faguetiana, a native tree species lives in Borneo, peninsular Malaysia and parts of Thailand.

 • You can plant yellow meranti tree in Minecraft game.

 Left: snail-like resin of Yellow Meranti tree.
-Right: a towering Shorea faguetiana
+Right: a towering Richetia faguetiana

 Left: snail-like resin of Yellow Meranti tree.
 Photo by Dr. Arthur Chung.
-Right: Shorea faguetiana is the tallest tree species of Borneo.
+Right: Richetia faguetiana is the tallest tree species of Borneo.
 Photo by John Sugau

-• There are about 138 Shorea species with 91 of them endemic to Borneo island.
+• There are about 138 Shorea species, 91 of which are endemic to the island of Borneo.

-• Shorea faguetiana is classified as endangered on the red list of International Union for Conservation of Nature (IUCN), the world’s most comprehensive inventory of the global conservation status of biological species.
+• Richetia faguetiana is classified as endangered on the Red List of the International Union for Conservation of Nature (IUCN), the world’s most comprehensive inventory of the global conservation status of biological species.

-• 80% of Shorea faguetiana population is gone in the past three generations due to logging and habitat loss.
+• 80% of the Richetia faguetiana population has been lost over the past three generations due to logging and habitat loss.

 • Yellow Meranti tree produces five-winged fruits that spin like a helicopter when falling to the ground.
 This helps the seeds to travel farther away from their parent tree.

-• A huge yellow meranti tree can house a mini ecosystem consisting of over 1,000 types of insects, fungi, and plants.
+• A giant yellow meranti tree can host a mini-ecosystem of over 1,000 insect, fungal, and plant species.

 Setting up rope climbing to Menara